AB 1540 (M. GONZALEZ) 988 Suicide & Crisis Lifeline: LGBTQ+ Youth – Support

 Sacramento, CA 95814

-LIVE is a program of changemakers, that celebrates LGBTQ+ diversity and creates a more inclusive world where LGBTQ+ community members can live authentically.
-LIVE creates positive change by uplifting and empowering individuals to bolster their voices in policy, stigma reduction and unifying community.
-LIVE is committed to advocating for the health, well-being, and rights of the LGBTQ+ community, ensuring that all individuals can thrive without facing discrimination or barriers to essential services.
+LIVE is a program of changemakers that celebrates LGBTQ+ diversity and creates a more inclusive world where LGBTQ+ community members can live authentically.
+LIVE creates positive change by uplifting and empowering individuals to bolster their voices in policy, stigma reduction, and unifying communities.
+LIVE is committed to advocating for the health, wellness, and rights of the LGBTQ+ community, ensuring that all individuals can thrive without facing discrimination or barriers to their livelihood.

-It is for those reasons that LIVE supports SB 418 (Menjivar).
+This bill makes significant investments in resources, services, and programs for 2TGI individuals and youth at a time when the LGBTQ+ community faces consistent threats to their livelihood and access to essential supports and services.
+It is for these reasons that LIVE supports AB 1487 (Addis) and asks for your signature.
 If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,